georggr/llm-python/README.md

 3. Some sample data are provided to you in the `news` foldeer, but you can use your own data by replacing the content (or adding to it) with your own text files.
 4. Create a `.env` file which contains your OpenAI API key.
 You can get one from [here](https://beta.openai.com/). `HUGGINGFACEHUB_API_TOKEN` and `PINECONE_API_KEY` are optional, but they are used in some of the lessons.
    - [Lesson 10](./11_worldbuilding.py) uses Cohere and Stability AI, both of which offers a free tier (no credit card required).
 You can add the respective keys as `COHERE_API_KEY` and `STABILITY_API_KEY` in the `.env` file.
+   - Some of the most advanced examples that feature tool-use, function-calling Agents will require you working with a real-world financial data API.
+My team at Supertype and I built a LLM-first financial API platform called [Sectors](https://sectors.app).
+You can register for a free account, read our [API documentation and Generative AI 5-course series](https://docs.sectors.app/recipes/generative-ai-python/01-background) to learn how to use the API to build sophisticated LLM application.
+Examples of these applications are all in the repo.

-The `.env` file should look like this:
+Your `.env` file should look like this:

 ```
-OPENAI_API_KEY=your_api_key_here
+# recommended
+OPENAI_API_KEY=...

-# optionals (not required for most of the series)
+# optionals but useful
-HUGGINGFACEHUB_API_TOKEN=your_api_token_here
-PINECONE_API_KEY=your_api_key_here
+SECTORS_API_KEY=...
+GROQ_API_KEY=...

+# completely optional (pick and choose based on your needs)
+HUGGINGFACEHUB_API_TOKEN=...
+PINECONE_API_KEY=...
+DEEPSEEK_API_KEY=...
+COHERE_API_KEY=...
+STABILITY_API_KEY=...
 ```

 HuggingFace and Pinecone are optional but is recommended if you want to use the Inference API and explore those models outside of the OpenAI ecosystem.
 This is demonstrated in Part 3 of the tutorial series.

 5. Run the examples in any order you want.
 For example, `python 6_team.py` will run the website Q&A example, which uses GPT-3 to answer questions about a company and the team of people working at Supertype.ai.
 Watch the corresponding video to follow along each of the examples.

 ### Dependencies